kogakure/website-hugo-stefanimhoff.de/app/content/articles/2015-08-14-motivational-video.md

 slug: motivational-video
 author: Stefan Imhoff
 date: 2015-08-14T18:15:00+00:00
-description: 'Last week I found a really inspirational film on YouTube, focusing on Motivation.
-But because it was poorly quoted, I tried to find the quotes and fix the issue.'
+description: "Last week I found a really inspirational film on YouTube, focusing on Motivation.
+But because it was poorly quoted, I tried to find the quotes and fix the issue."
-og_image: 'assets/images/articles/2015/motivational-video/motivational-video.jpg'
+og: "assets/images/articles/2015/motivational-video/motivational-video.jpg"
-categories: ['film', 'quote']
+categories:
+  - "film"
+  - "quote"
 ---

 Last week I found a really inspirational film on YouTube, focusing on motivation.
 It’s a good example of creating something good out of the work of others.
 The film uses clips and quotes from a broad variaty of people and uses music from movies.